chopsuey167/ethereum_balance/README.md

 ## Running the application with Docker

-To Containerize application ensure are installed Docker.
+To containerize application ensure is installed Docker.

 You can build the application, create a Docker image, and run it using the following command (executed from within the project directory):